AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 A non-admin user having permissions to the [!DNL Adobe Stock] cloud configuration can search and license the [!DNL Adobe Stock] assets from the [!DNL Experience Manager] interface.

 The user has to perform an additional step of activating the [!DNL Adobe Stock] cloud configuration before accessing [!DNL Adobe Stock] assets.
 This is a one-time activity.
 If the user is assigned permissions on multiple Adobe Stock cloud configurations (for example, locale based configurations), the user can select the desired configuration from the **[!UICONTROL User Preferences** panel.

 1. Log in to [!DNL Experience Manager].

-1. Click the user icon located at the upper-right corner and then click **[!UICONTROL User Preferences]**
+1. Click the user icon located at the upper-right corner and then click **[!UICONTROL User Preferences]**.

 1. Select the desired **[!UICONTROL Stock Configuration]** from the dropdown list and click **[!UICONTROL Accept]** to activate the configuration.

    ![user-preferences](assets/aem-stock-preferences.png)